davidkabiito/Sentitel/Annotation/README.md

 There are two files
 - Guidelines:

 Contains the rules that were followed while aannotation the data.

 - Annotation snapshots

-Cotains snapshots of sample annotations that were used to guide the annotators
+Contains snapshots of sample annotations that were used to guide the annotators

 Highlights of the annotation:

-Tool: _BRAT
+Tool: _BRAT_

-Annotators: _3 undergraduate students
+Annotators: _3 undergraduate students_

-Dataset: _Tweets
+Dataset: _Tweets_